 Yes, this is a granny movie.
 But I have a soft spot for granny movies.
 Proceed with this review accordingly.
-First of all, I'd like to point out the sub-classification of Meryl Streep movies that could be called "Lighter Streep for Older People", which have been rolling out in August for several years now: Julie & Julia in 2009, Hope Springs in 2012, Ricki… read more!
+First of all, I'd like to establish the sub-classification of Meryl Streep movies that could be called "Lighter Streep for Older People", which have been rolling out for several summers now: Mamma Mia! in 2008, Julie & Julia in 2009, Hope Springs in 2012, Ricki… read more!

 An all-female Ghostbusters team is the one genuinely inspired thing about this remake of the 1984 blockbuster.
 (If you think this film was unnecessary, imagine how pointless and cynical it would have been had it starred Seth Rogen, James Franco, Jonah Hill, and Craig Robinson.)
 Seeing this movie 32 years after I caught the original Ghostbusters, the distaff casting brought into relief all the changes between then and now.
 Comedy has changed.
 Star… read more!